 I am an assistant professor of International Studies at the School of Global and International Studies at Indiana University, Bloomington.
 My primary research and teaching interests span the domains of global health, organizational studies, authoritarian states, and transnational advocacy.

 My new research project is set to create the first digital archive of Chinese grassroots NGOs in gender and environmental fields.
-The archive will collect, preserve, and provide open access to the documentary outputs of NGOs, from physical to digital materials such as NGO websites, blogs, and message boards.
+The archive is collecting, preserving, and will provide open access to the documentary outputs of NGOs, from physical to digital materials such as NGO websites, blogs, and message boards.
 For this project, I am working in collaboration with the Stanford East Asian Library and Stanford Digital Library System and Service.